sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 **Project Scenario**

 A technology consulting firm, is adopting a cloud architecture for it's software applications.
-As a DevOps Engineer,my task is to design and implement a robust CI/CD pipeline using Jenkins to automate the deployment of a web application.
+As a DevOps Engineer, my task is to design and implement a robust CI/CD pipeline using Jenkins to automate the deployment of a web application.
 The goal is to achieve continuous integration, continuous deployment, and ensure the scalability and reliability of the applications.

 ### Pre-requisite